TFN: An Interpretable Neural Network with Time-Frequency Transform Embedded for Intelligent Fault Diagnosis

 \subsection{Generalizability}

-In order to verify the generalizability of TFconv layer, three typical CNNs with different depths are selected as backbone to obtain different TFNs, whose diagnosis performance is tested in this experiment.
-The vibration signal under 3HP load condition of CWRU dataset is used as the input samples, and the channel number of TFconv layer is set to 32.
-Other experimental settings are consistent with those in the previous experiments, and the diagnosis results are shown in Table \ref{tab:generalization}.
+In order to verify the generalizability of the TFconv layer, three typical CNNs with different depths are selected as the backbone to obtain different TFNs.
+The vibration signal under 3 HP load condition of the CWRU dataset is used as the input samples, and the channel numbers of the TFconv layer are all set to 128.
+Other experimental settings are consistent with those in the previous diagnostic experiments on the CWRU dataset, and the diagnosis results are shown in Table \ref{tab:generalization}.

-It can be seen from the results that, except for the Laplace kernel function, other kernel functions can significantly improve the diagnostic accuracy on the basis of different backbone CNNs.
-The STTF and Morlet kernels are tied for the highest accuracy, followed by the Chirplet kernel.
-As for Laplace kernel function, it is slightly better than its backbone CNN, but even worse in terms of the accuracy when the backbone is AlexNet, which may be caused the mismatch between the asymmetric wave and stationary input signals.
-This experiment shows that the proposed TFconv layer is a general method and it can be applied to other CNNs with different depths to improve their diagnosis performance.
+It can be seen from the results that, the TFconv layer can significantly improve the diagnostic accuracy on the basis of different backbone CNNs.
+The TFconv layer with the Morlet kernel always achieves the best diagnostic performance, followed by the STTF kernel.
+The Chirplet kernel is slightly worse than the Morlet kernel and STTF kernel, but still better than the backbone model.
+This experiment shows that the proposed TFconv layer is a general method and can be applied to other CNNs with different depths to improve their diagnostic performance.
 Besides, this experiment illustrates the importance of the backbone model.
-We recommend that users adopt TFconv layer with STTF or Morlet kernel functions, and then combines a backbone CNN with enough depth to formulate the TFN.
+We recommend researchers adopt the TFconv layer with STTF or Morlet kernel functions, and then combine a backbone CNN with enough depth to formulate the TFN.